-These links takes you to the download directory of the current hardware, grouped by processor type of the devices.
+These links take you to the Downloads directory for the current hardware, grouped by processor type of the devices.

 OpenWrt/LEDE software has two distinct branches: a stable Release build that is suitable for production use, and a Development build that contains an ever-evolving set of enhancements.

 |The Release builds have had significant testing.
 Use them for production, or for your home where your family will rely on a functioning router.
 More...||Get the latest with a Development build.
 These contain the latest technology, but may not work well, or at all.
 Be prepared to supply bug reports, etc. More...|